elibroftw/blog.elijahlopez.ca/content/posts/energy-drink-reviews.md

 ### Reign Storm Kiwi Blend (8 / 10)

 Had this once, it's good.
 Too many 8/10s though, so I'll have to retest them to figure out which ones are better.

+### C4 Frozen Bombsicle (8 / 10)

+The negative is that it doesn't really taste like an energy drink, more like juice.
+I had this a second time and I didn't like it.

 ### Celsius Tropical Vibe (8 / 10)